SELECTING A HYBRID

-It is important to begin thinking about hybrid choices during the early winter months and book your seed early.
-To assist in your decision of the hybrid that best fits your operation, university and company data is available.
+It is important to begin thinking about hybrid choices during the early winter months and to book your seed early.
+To assist in your decision for the hybrid that best fits your operation, university and company data is available.
 Planting more than one hybrid should be considered to help spread risk.

 When selecting a hybrid, there are many things to consider.
 The length of hybrid maturity is key because the longer the maturity typically the higher the yield potential.
 Factors to evaluate in terms of hybrid maturity include the length of the growing season in relationship to desired planting date as well as yield potential based on soil quality, water availability, both irrigation and rainfall.
 If a given environment will not support high yield potential, then a shorter maturing hybrid is more appropriate.

 Other factors to assess include the adaptability of the hybrid to the region and the yield potential of the hybrid given its maturity and its standability.
 A hybrid’s head exertion is also important as it will help with harvestability.
 Evaluating a hybrid’s drought tolerance is essential if it will be grown under dryland or limited irrigation.
 Insect and disease resistance are also key aspects to consider.
 When considering which hybrids to plant, when at all possible, examine data over multiple years.